 I am a visual artist who makes paintings, drawings, prints and book art.
 In 2009 I founded Moth Woman Press, through which I publish my zines and limited edition books, beginning with ‘There was once… The collected fairy tales’, a small anthology of thirteen original stories illustrated with my prints, paintings and drawings.
-Currently I divide my time between Melbourne and Ballarat in South Western Victoria.
+Formerly Melbourne based, I now call Ballarat in the Victorian Goldfields home.

 One-of-a-kind artist books, ink and acrylic paint, cloth bound, 80 x 15 cm open).
 From the 'Tall Tales' series of vertical concertina books, 2013.
 Left and second from left: collection of the artist, centre: collection State Library of Queensland, right: collection State Library of Victoria.
 To view other books in the series, click on the image.